skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 ### Product manager

 Government services should be managed the same way a company manages a commercial product.
 Product managers help determine the roadmap for your service, and they establish a product-market fit.
-Product managers work closely with UX researchers and designers and:
+Product managers work closely with user researchers and product designers and:

 - Guide the team in deciding how to iteratively build features for users
 - Define the product/service vision by describing future goals and features